-Making your own sorbet is – when you have an Icemaker that is – very easy and now is really the time for clementines.
+Making your own sorbet is – when you have an ice cream maker that is – very easy and now is the perfect season for clementines.
 Zesting and juicing the clementines and lemon made the house smell yummy too.

 What worked and what didn’t:

-The clementine sorbet is really good and tangy, it could even use less sugar in the syrup, the wine and chocolate pairing was brilliant.
-On the downside, the espuma only had a slight cardamom flavor and you could not really taste the jasmine tea infusion used in the white chocolate mousse.
+The clementine sorbet is delicious and tangy and it could even use less sugar in the syrup.
+The wine and chocolate pairing was brilliant.
+On the downside, the espuma only had a slight cardamom flavor, and you could not taste the jasmine tea infusion used in the white chocolate mousse.

 Recipe accuracy / suggested tweaks:

-Verdict: 6/10; The sorbet will definitely be made again, but you can make a nice white chocolate mousse with only half of the efforts you need for this recipe.
+Verdict: 6/10; The sorbet will definitely be made again, but you can make a lovely white chocolate mousse with only half of the efforts you need for this recipe.